codefornola/nolabase/README.md

 ### Where is the community?

 For the time being, we are congregating in the "NOLA Devs" Slack workspace.
-This is a public Slack workspace with over 1000 New Orleanins in the tech community.
+This is a public Slack workspace with over 1000 New Orleanians from the tech community.

 To chat with us: